Teiron/OverpassQL.tmLanguage/README.md

 # Overpass Query Language tmLanguage

 Alpha version of OverpassQL support for Visual Studio Code.
+The tmLanguage file can be found at "overpass\syntaxes".